Difference Between Fraternity and Sorority

 It has moved from the exclusively male attribute and is now used as a common term, inclusive of everyone.
 The term fraternity is now even used in the constitutions of several countries.

 A few of the characteristics of fraternity groups are secrecy, ritual, symbols, residencies, and governance.
-Most of fraternity groups are usually found at universities.
+Most of fraternity groups are found at universities.

 This is also the reason why fraternity groups share a long history of being associated with academia.
 Some of the crucial criticism against these groups are issues of elitism, alcoholism, sexism, racism, and discrimination.